datacentricdesign/id5415/collections/_id5415/3-2-assignment.md

 So we need to create 3 new functions, say `update_temperature()`, `update_humidity()`, and `update_light()`

-We will also use another control flow structure, - the try-catch statement, so we can handle, cases when the reasing data fails (yes, it can happen!).
+We will also use another control flow structure, - the try-catch statement, so we can handle cases when the reading data fails (yes, it can happen!).
 We will use update temperature as an example:

 ```python
 def update_temperature():